Dog Fouling - Frequently Asked Questions

 If you wish to report the matter it would help to take some details of the offender, the dog, and note the time and place the incident occurred.
-This information will be passed to the Council's Environmental Health Section or Community Wardens at the earliest opportunity who will decide whether the matter can be taken further.
+This information will be passed to our Environmental Health Section or Community Wardens at the earliest opportunity, who will decide whether the matter can be taken further.
 The more accurate and specific the information that is provided, the greater the chance that this will result in a dog fouler being penalised.
 You can also report dog fouling online 24/7.

-The monies collected from the fixed penalties is now retained by the Council.
+We keep all monies collected from fixed penalties.
 All revenue raised will be used to further improve the service we provide and ensure that our streets, parks and other public places remain clean, safe and pleasant places to be.